|

 Inc. team (Pat

-been in business together over 24 years, serving
+been in business together more than 25 years, serving

 many clients, speaking to business organizations, and writing books and